-The best blackout curtains let you catch forty winks in tranquility by blocking the daylight and street noise and keeping the room cool.
+Blackout curtains allow you to catch forty winks in tranquility by blocking the daylight and street noise and keeping the room cool.

-Over the years, curtains have become an indispensable element in the designing repertoire.
+Over the years, curtains have become an indispensable element in the design repertoire.
 While blackout curtains preserve your privacy, sheer ones add an uncanny charm to the space.

 Most homeowners labor under the delusion that sheer and blackout curtains don’t go hand in hand.
 But that’s not the case; you can layer them in the right way to create a perfect striking modern look.

-So, sit back and relax as we let out some tips and tricks to layer sheer and black curtains together to add luxury and softness to your home.
+So, sit back and relax as we let out some tips and tricks for layering sheer and black curtains together to add luxury and softness to your home.

 Sheer Vs Blackout Curtains